datalakehouse/docs/docs/products/opensearch/howto/migrating_elasticsearch_data_to_aiven.rst

 To migrate or copy data:

 #.
-Create a hosted DLH for OpenSearch service.
+Create a hosted datalakehouse for OpenSearch service.

 #.
-Use the `DLH CLI client <https://github.com/DLH/DLH-client>`_ to set the ``reindex.remote.whitelist`` parameter to point to your source Elasticsearch service:
+Use the `datalakehouse CLI client <https://github.com/datalakehouse/datalakehouse-client>`_ to set the ``reindex.remote.whitelist`` parameter to point to your source Elasticsearch service:

    ::

-      avn service update your-service-name -c elasticsearch.reindex_remote_whitelist=your.non-DLH-service.example.com:9200
+      avn service update your-service-name -c elasticsearch.reindex_remote_whitelist=your.non-datalakehouse-service.example.com:9200

    Replace the port number with the one where your source Elasticsearch service is listening.